oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 The following prerequisites must be fulfilled before proceeding with the creation of the resource:

 * Make sure the WebLogic Server Kubernetes Operator is running.
-* Create a Kubernetes Namespace for the Domain resource unless the intention is to use the default namespace.
+* Create a Kubernetes Namespace for the Domain unless the intention is to use the default namespace.
-* Create the Kubernetes Secrets containing the `username` and `password` of the administrative account in the same Kubernetes Namespace as the Domain resource.
+* Create the Kubernetes Secrets containing the `username` and `password` of the administrative account in the same Kubernetes Namespace as the Domain.

 #### YAML files

-Domain resources are defined using YAML files.
+Domains are defined using YAML files.
 For each WebLogic Server domain you want to run, you should create one Domain resource YAML file and apply it.
 In the example referenced below, the sample scripts generate a Domain resource YAML file that you can use as a basis.
 Copy the file and override the default settings so that it matches all the WebLogic Server domain parameters that define your domain.

 See the WebLogic Server samples, [Domain home on a PV]({{< relref "/samples/simple/domains/domain-home-on-pv/_index.md" >}}), [Domain home in Image]({{< relref "/samples/simple/domains/domain-home-in-image/_index.md" >}}), and [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}).